M1-Private-Limited/TELCO_CHATGPT/README.md

 ## Costs

 ChatGPT is currently free.
-But the cost in the future is very affordable, 0.0016/thousand tokens.
-To generate a thousand words essay, the cost is about 2 cents.
+In the future, the estimated cost to generate a thousand words reply is about 2 cents.

 ## Security